Jessica Barson: Neural basis of feeding and reward

 During her postdoctoral studies at Rockefeller, Barson continued to follow up on her graduate work, exploring mechanistically the regulation of neuropeptides in the regulation of addiction and food consumption.
-Since previous studies showed that, just like the opioid enkephalin, galanin and orexin are also stimulated by dietary fats.
-Following up on this knowledge, Barson and her team explored which areas of the hypothalamic paraventricular nucleus (PVN) are specifically stimulated by high fat diets as well as exploring whether the ligands or receptors for galanin and orexin are over-expressed in these areas.
-Interestingly, Barson found strong overlap in galanin expressing cells and enkephalin expressing cells in the medial PVN of rats fed a high fat diet but not rats fed normal chow.
-Further, they found the same pattern in co-expression of orexin receptor 2 and enkephalin after high fat diet in a region immediately posterior to the medial PVN.
-These findings show how non-opioid peptides might be interacting with opioid signalling in high fat diets to mediate increased consummatory behavior.
+Previous studies showed that, just like the opioid enkephalin, galanin and orexin are also stimulated by dietary fats.
+Following up on this knowledge, Barson and her team explored which areas of the hypothalamic paraventricular nucleus (PVN) are specifically stimulated by high-fat diets as well as exploring whether the ligands or receptors for galanin and orexin are over-expressed in these areas.
+Interestingly, Barson found strong overlap in galanin expressing cells and enkephalin expressing cells in the medial PVN of rats fed a high-fat diet but not rats fed normal chow.
+Further, they found the same pattern in co-expression of orexin receptor 2 and enkephalin after high-fat diet in a region immediately posterior to the medial PVN.
+These findings show how non-opioid peptides might be interacting with opioid signaling in high-fat diets to mediate increased consummatory behavior.

 In addition to her work exploring the neurochemical mechanisms of consummatory behavior, Barson also explored how individual variability can account for differences in consummatory behavior.
 Since alcoholism, and other addictive disorders, show significant variability in both propensity towards addiction and effects of treatments, it is essential to probe the underlying biology of these differences in order to better treat addiction in the fashion of personalized medicine.
-They first identified subgroups of ethanol naive rats based on two measures known to predispose individuals to high ethanol consumption; high novelty-induced activity and high-fat-induced triglycerides.
+They first identified subgroups of ethanol-naive rats based on two measures known to predispose individuals to high ethanol consumption; high novelty-induced activity and high-fat-induced triglycerides.
 Barson and her colleagues then trained them to drink ethanol and observed that high activity rats had both increased alcohol intake as well as increased levels of galanin and enkephalin in the PVN as well as increased orexin in the perifornical lateral hypothalamus (PFLH).
-In the high triglyceride rats, they greater expression in the PVN but reduced orexin in the PFLH showing that while the two predicted high ethanol consumption groups exhibited high alcohol consumption, the endogenous peptide and drug responses markedly differed.
+In the high-triglyceride rats, they found greater expression in the PVN but reduced orexin in the PFLH showing that while the two predicted high ethanol consumption groups exhibited high alcohol consumption, the endogenous peptide and drug responses markedly differed.